Updated: 9th February 2021

 |Average Amount Of Main Sugars In Floral Honey|

-For me, I'm not sure the sweetness is the most important part.
-The unique aromatic qualities in each honey provides a very important contribution to the experience of eating it.
+For me, the unique aromatic qualities in each honey provides a very important contribution to the experience of eating it, such that the subtle differences in sweetness take a backseat - but it's just my personal preference.

 Miksha, Ron.
 (2017).
 America's sweetest honey.
 American Bee Journal.
 157. 393-397.